 (This session has been developed by the OIS Intercultural Task Force.)

-Visit IU-Bloomington's and IUPUI's international offices to find global events being planned by students and departments.
+Visit IU Bloomington's and IU Indianapolis' international offices to find global events being planned by students and departments.
 Any event that provides exposure to a culture (domestic or international) will satisfy the Attitude component.

 Rendy Schrader, Director of Student and Scholar Advising, is available to answer any questions.